 The increases in traffic capacity that four lanes would provide would be detrimental to the character of Matlacha but would have mixed impacts on the remainder of Greater Pine Island.
 If the increased capacity just led to approval of more development on Pine Island, the damage to Matlacha would have been for naught.
-If the increased capacity were provided without allowing an additional increment of development on Pine Island, traffic congestion on Pine Island Road would be reduced, although it would reappear as existing subdivision lots are built upon and the new road capacity begins to be used up.
+If the increased capacity did not allow the development of more land on Pine Island, traffic congestion on Pine Island Road would be reduced, at least until existing subdivision lots are built upon and the new road capacity is fully utilized.